dimadesu/android-rtmp-ingest/README.md

 For the video encoder we'll be using [`IRL Pro` app from Google Play](https://play.google.com/store/apps/details?id=app.irlpro.android).
 It can do SRT, HEVC, dynamic bitrate and bonding.

-Another option is to use `ffmpeg` directly.
+Another option is to use `ffmpeg` in command line.
 It will be able to do SRT HEVC with no dynamic bitrate and no bonding.

 ## Termux